 If your appeal is denied, you have the right to a hearing.
 Do not pay the ticket, wait for a citation from court and then set up a court date through the court system.
-Please note that if you are found guilty, you will be required to pay the original ticket amount, a late fee and all court fees.
+Please note that if you are found guilty, you will be required to pay the original ticket amount and all court fees.

 How do I request my block to be included in the Residential Parking Program?

 In order to have your block be considered for the Residential Parking Program, a petition must be completed with at least 65% of your block agreeing that permits are needed.
 That paperwork and details can be found in the Residential Program information on the website.
 Once that paperwork is completed, the Parking Department will complete a survey of the block and then it will be considered at the Parking Committee meeting and then considered by full Borough Council.

 What hours are enforced by the Parking Services Department?